thought for the day :

 Beware of social media !

 Over the years I have owned a ragtag collection of boats and my latest is no exception, “Leading Wind, a Deben 4 Tonner, built in 1938, has had a large number of previous owners, not least my late mother, Pat Wood, who restored the boat in Ipswich in 1992.
-Sadly, ill health led her sell the boat, only to buy another smaller boat almost immediately but that’s another story !
+Sadly, ill health led her to sell the boat, only to buy another smaller boat almost immediately but that’s another story !

 For more years than I care to admit, on the outskirts of Portsmouth, I have been involved in a labour of love – the restoration of a little 1920’s gaff rigged cutter – therefore I certainly had no intention of buying another boat !
-However, thanks to the perils of social media, a friend from a FACEBOOK Classic Boat group suggested that I took a look at a link to an online auction site, where as luck [fate ?] would have it my mothers old boat was for sale and what’s more it was lying ashore on the South Coast – not the East, where I last saw her.
+However, thanks to the perils of social media, a friend from a FACEBOOK Classic Boat group suggested that I looked at a link to an online auction site, where as luck [fate ?] would have it my mothers old boat was for sale and what’s more it was lying ashore on the South Coast – not the East, where I last saw her.